Skip to content

 Children's Media

-What Makes a Great Children's Book: A Parent's Developmental Guide
+What Makes a Great Children's Book?
+A Developmental Psychologist's Checklist

 The children's book market publishes tens of thousands of titles per year.
 For parents navigating this landscape, 'recommended for ages 2–5' and 'New York Times bestseller' are insufficient guides.
 Developmental research on what children's books actually contribute to literacy, vocabulary, and cognitive development provides a more useful framework.